aminch/bmc64-pcb/LONGBOARD.md

  * Slide the MicroSD adapter into the Raspberry Pi 3B+.
  * Place the 2 sets of 1x4 headers on the main PCB.
  * Place the Raspberry Pi 3B+ on the nylon stand-offs while inserting the header pins into the MicroSD card adapter.
- * Put two (or more) screws into the Raspberry Pi 3B+ to hold everything in place.
+ * Put one (or more) screws into the Raspberry Pi 3B+ to hold everything in place.
  * Place solder on the outer pins on top to holder the header pins in place
  * Flip the board and solder the outer pins on the headers too.
  * Flip the board and carefully remove the Raspberry Pi 3B+, and it should look like the picture below.